codeBelt/sjs-base-model/README.md

 #### toJSON()

-Converts the BaseModel data into a JSON object and deletes the sjsId property.
+Converts the BaseModel data into a JSON object.

 ```javascript
 const json = carModel.toJSON();